aws-samples/aws-secure-environment-accelerator/reference-artifacts/Custom-Scripts/Pre-migration/README.md

 ### Confirm Resource Mapping Outputs

 After running the `resource-mapping` script, the following artifacts should be generated inside the S3 bucket which has been deployed via CloudFormation and passed in the config file as `mappingBucketName`.
-This data should also be in the CodeCommit repository `<prefix-name>-LZA-config`:

 - Drift Detection File (per account/per region/per stack)
 - Stack Resource File (per account/per region/per stack)
 - Aggregate Drift Detection File (All drifted resources)

 The file `AllDriftDetectedResources.csv` contains an aggregate of resources that have drifted from their original configuration.
 See [Further instructions on analyzing the drift results](docs/DRIFT_HANDLING.md)

-In order to validate the output artifacts, you should verify that the following files have been created inside the S3 Bucket (_*Output-Mapping-Bucket*_) and CodeCommit repository:
+In order to validate the output artifacts, you should verify that the following files have been created inside the S3 Bucket (_*Output-Mapping-Bucket*_).

 <details>
   <summary>Detailed information for drift files</summary>